• Share this on:

 Through what channels does the product end up on the end-market?

-• If you want to sell to retailers, the biggest names in denim are H&M, Zara and Jack and Jones.
+- If you want to sell to retailers, the biggest names in denim are H&M, Zara and Jack and Jones.
 Many large supermarket chains such as Lidl or Carrefour also sell basic denim.
-As developer and buyer, retailers can place an order relatively quickly and easily, as they only need one development sample for order confirmation.
-However, their buying behaviour can be unpredictable.
+Retailers need only one development sample for order confirmation, but their buying behaviour can be unpredictable.
 Order quantities are high (if you service Europe’s large retail chains), but so is price pressure.

-• Denim brands such as Nudie Jeans, Pepe Jeans or A.P.C. typically develop a collection 12 months in advance.
+- Denim brands such as Nudie Jeans, Pepe Jeans or A.P.C. typically develop a collection 12 months in advance.
 You will need a large sample room, as brands require salesman samples (SMS) of each collection style.
-Every sample needs to be ‘actual’: looking exactly like the product will in the shop, with branded hangtags and accessories.
+Every sample needs to look exactly like the product will in the shop, with branded hangtags and accessories.
 It may take many months before orders are placed.
 Brands sell to retailers, but also directly to consumers via their owned branded online store.

 Tips: